-Tyers Junction Rail Trail is an 11km, grade 3 hike located in Gippsland, Victoria.
-The hike should take around 3 hours to complete.
+Tyers Junction Rail Trail is an 11km, grade 3 hike in Gippsland, Victoria.
+This hike typically takes 3 hours to complete.

 This trail is a favourite for enthusiasts who like mountain biking or walking in the bush.
 The trail passes through rainforest, fern gullies, messmate and stringybark forest, and there are plenty of birds, mammals and seasonal wildflowers.
 Expect fallen trees across the trail and watch out for snakes in summer.